henryslzhao/nfm/README.md

 # nfm
-Code trying to construct the MF and its variants using Keras
+Code trying to construct the MF model and the FM model using Keras